-Of course, much of the world in the vorle in the vorle in the volume of the vorle in the volume of t

-As the bioenergy enthusiasts eyeball the planetary landscape to assess 'global biomass potential', there is simultaneously growing recognition of the important role that forests could play in staving off the worst impacts of global warming.
+Of course, much of the world still relies entirely on biomass for food, energy and shelter.
+But the communities that still depend on 'traditional' biomass are amongst the world's lowest users of energy.
+If wealthy nations As the bioenergy enthusiasts eyeball the planetary landscape to assess 'global biomass potential', there is simultaneously growing recognition of the important role that forests could play in staving off the worst impacts of global warming.
 There is much discussion about the potential for restoration and reestablishment of forests as an 'easily available' tool for sequestering carbon, while also providing many other benefits.